 Before we or our collaborator can initiate clinical trials for a product candidate, we or they must submit the results of preclinical studies to the FDA or comparable foreign regulatory authorities along with other information, including information about product candidate chemistry, manufacturing and controls and proposed clinical trial protocol, as part of an IND or similar regulatory submission.
 The FDA or comparable foreign regulatory authorities may require us or our collaborators to conduct additional preclinical studies for any product candidate before it allows us to initiate clinical trials under any IND or similar regulatory submission, which may lead to delays and increase the costs of our preclinical development programs.
 Moreover, even if these trials begin, issues may arise that could cause regulatory authorities to suspend or terminate such clinical trials.
+For example, the FDA previously placed a partial clinical hold on our Phase 2b KICKSTART clinical trial of tomivosertib in combination with pembrolizumab treatment in frontline and frontline extension non-small cell lung cancer ("NSCLC") patients.
+Pembrolizumab is owned and marketed by Merck for the treatment of frontline NSCLC and several other indications.
+Pursuant to this partial clinical hold, we were only allowed to enroll 50 patients for experimental treatment until the results of 13-week toxicology studies were submitted to and reviewed by the FDA.
+Although this partial clinical hold was lifted after we filed the results of the 13-week animal toxicology studies with the FDA, there is no guarantee that we will not be subject to additional clinical holds in the future.
 Any delays in the commencement or completion of our ongoing and planned clinical trials for our current and any future product candidate could significantly affect our product development timelines and product development costs.

 We do not know whether our planned trials will begin on time or be completed on schedule, if at all.
-The commencement, data readouts, and completion of clinical trials can be delayed for a number of reasons, including delays related to:
+The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to: